dchandra1985/portfolio/_posts/2018-01-22-Explore categorical data.md

 ![]({{"/images/ML_6_3.png"|absolute_url}})

 <p>
-The above chart depicts that the claimed hypothesis (smoking habit is having an effect on lifespan) is rejected.The reason may be due to data bias.</p>
+The above chart illustrates that the claimed hypothesis (smoking habit is having an effect on the lifespan.) is rejected.
+The reason may be due to data bias.</p>
 <p>
 To understand and study the effect of smoker variable to the outcome, we have to further segregate the data with respect to smoker and age.
 This will help us to study the effect of smoking with respect to the different age groups and their survival.
 </p>

 Here the data is grouped using several age groups.
-The main reason is the outcome data(Alive/dead) represents all the age groups.
+The primary reason is the outcome data(Alive/dead) represents all the age groups.
 But we are focussed only on studying the effect on smoking.
-People are dying after 50 or more age group may not be due to smoking.
+People are dying after 50 or more age groups may not be due to smoking.
 That may be one of the factors.
-So we are neglecting the age groups after 50 for this analysis.
+Therefore, we are neglecting the age groups after 50 for this analysis.
 This is one type of data cleaning.

 ```python
 smoking['ageGroup'] = pd.cut(smoking.age,[0,30,40,50],labels=['0-30','30-40','40-50'])